tatecarson/ATMI-Presentation-Marp/index.md

 <!--
 The literature offers suggestions for building a multi year game audio curriculum with common courses and specialized tracks.
 At DSU we offer core courses that are geared generally to music technology and we offer only one game audio course, but this concept is still helpful.

-#### Core Courses
-- (Onen, Stevens, and Collins 2011) - Core courses build essential skills like recording and programming, and a common first year offers a broad foundation (Onen, Stevens, and Collins 2011).
+- Onen, Stevens, and Collins suggest core courses to build essential skills like recording and programming, and a common first year offers a broad foundation.
+Sarisky and Pennycook follow this by suggesting specialized courses offer depth in areas like composition and sound design, aligning with career goals.
+All agree that curriculum should emphasize teamwork through collaborative projects, preparing students for the interdisciplinary nature of the field.

-#### Specialized Tracks
-- (Sarisky and Pennycook 2009) - Specialized courses offer depth in areas like composition and sound design, aligning with career goals.

-#### Collaboration
-- (Onen, Stevens, and Collins 2011) - Curriculum emphasizes teamwork through collaborative projects, preparing students for the interdisciplinary nature of the field .
  -->

 ---